CPBridge/canopy/README.md

 ### Related

 An early version of canopy was used in the implementation of a model to analyse medical ultrasound videos of the fetal heart.
-More details are available in this
+More details are available in these
-paper:
+documents:

 - C.P.
+Bridge, “Computer-Aided Analysis of Fetal Cardiac Ultrasound Videos”, DPhil Thesis, University of Oxford, 2017.
+Available on [my website](http://chrispbridge.wordpress.com/publications).
+- C.P.
 Bridge, C. Ioannou, and J.A.
 Noble, “Automated Annotation and Quantitative Description of Ultrasound Videos of the Fetal Heart”, *Medical Image Analysis 36* (February 2017) pp. 147-161.
 Open access available [here](http://dx.doi.org/10.1016/j.media.2016.11.006).
+- C.P.
+Bridge, Christos Ioannou, and J.A.
+Noble, “Localizing Cardiac Structures in Fetal Heart Ultrasound Video”, *Machine Learning in Medical Imaging Workshop, MICCAI, 2017*, pp. 246-255.
+Original article available [here](https://link.springer.com/chapter/10.1007/978-3-319-67389-9_29).
+Authors' manuscript available on [my website](http://chrispbridge.wordpress.com/publications).

 or on the author's website at <http://chrispbridge.wordpress.com/research>.